mityax/gnutev/README.md

 If you're using this as a library, I'd love if you let me know – I'm curious what uses it offers to creative developers.

+## Platform support
+Since GnuTev is pure-python and only uses modules from the standard library, it should work just fine on all major operating systems (including Linux, MacOS and Windows).

+Note that On a Windows system you might have to use `python3.exe` in the commands described here accordingly.

 ## Contributing
 I'm open to any kind of contribution – just create an issue and/or a pull request.